 The following table presents the potential payments upon termination of employment or a change in control for our named executive officers.
-The table assumes that the triggering event took place on February 28, 2022, the last day of our 2022 fiscal year.
+The table assumes that the triggering event took place on February 28, 2023, the last day of our 2023 fiscal year.

-Cash Severance Benefit Continuation Equity Awards Total Name (\$) (\$) (\$) (2) (\$) Rajeev Singh Termination except for cause 500,000 1,153,232 1,653,232 Termination in connection with change in $control^{(l)}$ 500,000 2,349,761 2,849,731 Stephen H. Barnes Termination except for cause 400,000 17,232 417,232 Termination in connection with change in $control^{(l)}$ 400,000 767,617 1,167,617 Robert Cavanaugh Termination in connection with change in $control^{(l)}$ 1,031,499 1,031,499 Michael Hilton Termination in connection with change in $control^{(1)}$ 709,995 709,995
+Cash Severance Benefit Equity Awards Name (\$) Continuation (\$) (\$) (2) Total (\$) Rajeev Singh Termination except for cause 500,000 629,259 1,129,259 Termination in connection with change in control (1) 500,000 1,612,875 2,112,875 Stephen H. Barnes Termination except for cause 400,000 21,912 421,912 Termination in connection with change in control (1) 400,000 752,918 1,152,918 Robert Cavanaugh Termination in connection with change in control $^{(1)}$ 765,860 765,860

-(1) On April 28, 2022, we entered into Equity Vesting Acceleration Agreements with each of our named executive officers.
+- (1) On April 28, 2022, we entered into Equity Vesting Acceleration Agreements with each of our named executive officers.
 These agreements provide that in the event that a named executive officer's employment terminated within 12 months following a Corporate Transaction (as defined in our 2020 Equity Incentive Plan) or two months preceding a Corporate transaction, in each case resulting from (a) the Company terminating such named executive officer for any reason other than Cause (as defined in our 2020 Equity Incentive Plan) or (b) such named executive officer voluntarily resigns for Good Reason (as defined in the Equity Vesting Acceleration Agreements), then each of such named executive officer's then outstanding unvested equity awards, including awards that otherwise vest only upon satisfaction of performance criteria, shall accelerate and become exercisable with respect to 100% of the then unvested shares subject to such equity awards.
-Such severance benefits are conditional on such named executive officer delivering, and not revoking, in the form provided by us, a general release of claims against the Company or persons affiliated with the Company and allowing such release to become effective.
-The Equity Vesting Acceleration Agreements were executed subsequent to February 28, 2022 and are included in this table for illustrative purposes.
+Such severance benefits are conditional on such named executive officer delivering, and not revoking, in the form provided by us, a general release of claims against the Company or persons affiliated with the Company and allowing such release to become effective. - (2) For stock options, the amount reflects the excess of the market price of \$11.11 of our common stock on February 28, 2023 over the exercise price of all in-the-money stock options, multiplied by the number of unvested shares that would vest upon the event.
+For restricted stock units and performance stock units, the amount reflects the market price of \$11.11 of our common stock on February 28, 2023 multiplied by the number of unvested shares that would vest upon the event.